estepanov-lvk/maroh/README.md

+# Installation

+This project was tested on Python 3.10.12.
+Install libraries for Python using `requirements.txt` file.

 # Input data format explanation

 ### command line arguments

-To run SAMAROH or SAMAROH-2L, run `python main.py dir --multi`, where dir is path to directory containing experiment input data (config.yaml, flows.json, topology.gml, topology_changes.json, logging.yaml files). config.yaml specifies whether to use SAMAROH or SAMAROH-2L in this case (use_memory: False or True).
+To run SAMAROH or SAMAROH-2L, run `python main.py dir --multi`, where `dir` is path to directory containing experiment input data (config.yaml, flows.json, topology.gml, topology_changes.json, logging.yaml files).
+In this case, config.yaml specifies whether to run SAMAROH or SAMAROH-2L (`use_memory`: `False` or `True` respectively).
+A subdirectory with experiment's output will be created in `dir`.

-To run MAROH or MAROH-2L, run `python main.py dir`. config.yaml specifies whether to use MAROH or MAROH-2L in this case (use_memory: False or True).
+To run MAROH or MAROH-2L, run `python main.py dir`.
+In this case, config.yaml specifies whether to run MAROH or MAROH-2L (`use_memory`: `False` or `True` respectively).

 Directories with experiment input data can be found in data_examples directory.
-Specific topologies, flows and config.yaml parameters used for experiments for the paper can be found there too.
+Specific topologies, flows and config.yaml parameters used for experiments for the paper can be found there as well.

 ### topology